 Behavior Of Sea Otter

 - The sea otter is included in a few mammal species that can use tools.
 It uses rocks while hunting and feeding.
 To open the hard shells of shellfish or clams, they repeatedly smash it against a rock on its chest.
-They also use rock like a hammer to prey an abalone off its rock.
-They are observed blowing 45 times in just 15 seconds to release abalone.
+They also use rock as a hammer to pry an abalone off its rock.
+They are observed blowing 45 times in just 15 seconds to release the abalone.

 - Sea otters groom themselves by cleaning their fur, removing loose fur, untangling the knots, and rubbing their fur with their front paws to squeeze out water and blow air into their fur.
 When eating, sea otters frequently roll in water, perhaps to wash out food scraps from their fur.